sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 - Execute task: Upload File System Image
 - Execute task: Upload
 - Enjoy

-If you have an ESP32 other than LilyGo TTGo VGA32, please check the [master branch](https://github.com/dcrespo3d/ZX-ESPectrum-Wiimote).

 This is a fork of the [ZX-ESPectrum](https://github.com/rampa069/ZX-ESPectrum) project, based on it, but with some enhancements.